-Speaking and listening are arguably some of the most important skills that students will need in the real world.
-Every relationship and job requires speaking and listening skills, however, I believe these standards are the most overlooked in the classroom.
+Expressive and receptive language skills are arguably some of the most important skills that students will need in the real world.
+Every relationship and job requires strong communication skills involving speaking and listening, however, we believe these standards are the most overlooked in the classroom.

 As teachers, it’s easy to think we are naturally including speaking and listening in our daily instruction.
-However, just providing opportunities for our students to speak and listen, does not make them any better at it.
+However, just providing opportunities for our students to speak and listen, does not help them get any better at it.
 We need to teach with intention.

-I feel speaking and listening should be at the heart of all academic lessons.
-The following strategies can help you intentionally incorporate speaking and listening skills and accountable talk into your daily instruction in a way that will help students remain engaged.
+We feel speaking and listening should be at the heart of all academic lessons.
+The following strategies can help you intentionally incorporate discussion strategies and accountable talk into your daily instruction in a way that will help students remain engaged.

 Rules of Conversation